MicrosoftDocs/winrt-api/windows.ai.machinelearning/learningmodel_metadata.md

 ## -description

-The raw <string,string> metadata from the ONNX model.
+The raw &lt;string,string&gt; metadata from the ONNX model.

 ## -property-value
+The raw &lt;string,string&gt; metadata from the ONNX model.

 ## -remarks